manhduc1811/Verilog-HDL-FFT-1024-points-hardware-module/README.md

 I strongly modify to extend it for FFT-1024.

-However, at current, there is some error, it mays in order module.
+However, in current version, there is some error, it mays in order module.

 BRs,
 mducng